IntinteDAO/awesome-foss-games/README.md

 # T
 [The-Derby](https://github.com/Vega-Boo/The-Derby) - This is an arcade-style horse racing game, inspired by Konami's Track and Field.

+# W
+[Wasted!](https://wastedgames.codeberg.page) - Wasted is a cool derby destruction online game where your objective is to push enemies off the map.

 ___

 # Observe this creators: